vtdsferreira/InstrumentControl.jl/docs/src/design.md

 end
 ```

-Note that `Frequency` is a subtype of `NumericalProperty`, which is required for
+Note that `Frequency` is a subtype of `InstrumentProperty`, which is required for
 making a `PropertyStimulus`.

 Again, stimuli need not be tied to a particular property.
 Rather, this is just one
 convenient and easily generalized example.
 In more complicated instances it is
 probably better to make a new `Stimulus` subtype rather than use `PropertyStimulus`.

 ## Future directions